Get

 Volunteer at a Favorite Facility

-If you have some spare time, you can always try volunteering at a local rescue or shelter.
-There are bound to be some animals with some physical or mental disability.
-You could take this as a special opportunity to give them a little extra attention.
+If you have spare time, you can always try volunteering at a local rescue or shelter.
+There are bound to be some animals with a physical or mental disability.
+You could take this as a special opportunity to give them extra attention.

 female volunteer with homeless dogs at animal shelter